 S & I Thai, Allston.
-This tiny little Thai place is right on Brighton Ave, and has one of the best value dinner deals I’ve ever seen- choice of soup, choice of appetizer, and a huge portion of noodles with choice of meat for a total of ~$8.95.
+This tiny little Thai place is right on Brighton Ave, and has one of the best value dinner deals I’ve seen in Boston- choice of soup, choice of appetizer, and a huge portion of noodles with choice of meat for a total of ~$8.95.
 It’s really delicious and comes out fast.
 You can eat at one of their five small tables or take it to go.
 The food is perfectly seasoned, and it’s not greasy like many other takeout places.
 Be warned that when they say spicy, they mean spicy.
 Get a mango juice to quench the burning.

 Monica’s, North End.
 This little store sells all the best Italian goods- cured meats, cheeses, fresh pasta- but it fills up at lunchtime because of their positively STACKED Italian subs.
 Just look at them!